European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 Travel around the EU with a British passport

-The rules for travel to most countries in Europe will change if the UK leaves the EU with no deal.
-After 29 March 2019:
+The rules for travel to most countries in Europe change if the UK leaves the EU with no deal.
+If your adult passport was issued over 9 years ago, you may be affected.
+You should use this tool to check your passport is still valid for your trip before booking travel.

-Travelling with pets to and from the UK
+Travelling with pets or plants to and from the UK

 UK nationals will still be able to bring pets to and from the UK after the UK leaves the EU.
 Information on how to bring your pet to the UK can be found on Pet Travel to Europe after Brexit.
 You should contact your vet at least 4 months before you plan on travelling to any EU country with your pet.
 More information on the documents that would be required to enter or re-enter the UK will be made available for pet owners on GOV.UK.
 For more information on travel back to the EU visit Taking your pet abroad if there’s no Brexit deal.